 More and more people are opting to mobile banking apps due to their accessibility and usefulness.
 Most importantly, from a bank’s economic point of view, servicing a client through mobile banking is highly cost-effective compared to servicing through branch banking.

 Concerns over security issues and a lack of digital skills are the major barriers to the adoption of mobile banking in Nepal.
-If these issues are addressed, mobile banking in Nepal will surely get a huge boost.
+If these issues are addressed, mobile banking will surely get a huge boost in the country.